YazeedMusallam/Riyadh-food-reviews-classification-using-machine-learning/readme.md

 # Regression_Project

-### Riyadh food reviews classfication using Linear Regression
+### Riyadh food reviews classfication using sentiment analysis

 #### By:
 > - Yazeed Musallam

 ## Background:
 #### Company info:
-> iAQAR for real-estate anaylsis.
+> Foodalytics.

 #### Problem statement:
 > User reviews are important for resturents owners, hence classfying a postive or negtive review is an esstial task for resturent owners.